 Trusts remain one of the fundamental and most effective wealth structuring tools to help you address such situations.
 And, when appropriate, life insurance can be incorporated into a trust to help you reach your goals.

 When your business is your most valuable asset or represents a large portion of your estate, it may be important to you that your family members who are active in the business can successfully take over after you are gone.
 You may also want to ensure that you pass on an equitable inheritance among family members who will carry on the business and heirs who are not involved in the business.
 Life insurance can be used to help equalize your estate.

 If philanthropy has been a way of life for you, you may want that legacy of giving to continue, even after your passing.
 Perhaps you have been devoted to supporting a particular charitable organization and want to make sure that they are able to continue their work.

-Life insurance can be a solution to such concerns, assuring a guaranteed amount to the charity of your choice, while offering tax benefits to your estate and heirs.
+Life insurance can be a potential solution to such concerns, assuring a guaranteed amount to the charity of your choice, while offering tax benefits to your estate and heirs.
 Life insurance can also provide a way for you to take care of the charities that matter to you without significantly reducing the amount your heirs receive, providing you with a way to potentially guarantee inheritances and replace wealth earmarked for philanthropy.